BurntSushi/nakala/doc/SCRATCH.md

 killed without the chance to unmark itself.)

+## Generating unique identifiers

+Regretably, I found precious little material on how to generate unique identifiers in the context of an embedded database.
+It's likely I'm not looking in the right places, but search results were flooded with how to generate unique IDs in a cluster environment.
+Many other search results were roughly equivalent to "just use UUIDs."
+While UUIDs are in practice unique, they also tend to use up more space than we need.
+Also, we are not in a cluster environment and so it is not terribly burdensome to generate our own identifiers, although it is subtle.

+For motivation, we use unique identifiers for generating segments and handle IDs.
+(Note that handle IDs and transaction IDs are not the same.
+Handle IDs are assigned once a transaction is open, but a transaction ID is assigned only at commit time.
+At commit time, an exclusive lock is required, and so generating an ID in this context merely requires looking at the ID of the most recently committed transaction.)
+It would also be nice to provide ID generation to users of the Nakala library for arbitrary purposes, in case they don't have some external source of identifiers, although that seems unlikely.

+Obviously, generating unique identifiers requires some kind of disk persistence, and this is why it's tricky.
+We need to ensure that we never hand out a duplicate ID and we also need to ensure that we never corrupt our ID generation state, even in the face of application crashes or abrupt power failure.
+Since writing to disk and ensuring its safe even from abrupt power failure is costly, we must also amortize this operation.
+That is, whenever we read the next ID from disk, we will actually read a block of IDs.
+The process can then freely allocate from that block until it runs out, and only then, does the process need to go back to disk.

+So here's what we do.
+The file for the ID generation will store the start of the next block to allocate four times:

+    u64LE           u64LE           u64LE           u64LE
+    canonical       error           recovery        error

+Whenever a new block is requested, we follow the process below:

+1. Acquire an exclusive lock on the ID file.
+2. Read the next block from the file and keep it in memory.
+This must check that all four u64LEs in the file are equivalent.
+If they aren't, then initiate a recovery process (explained below) and start again.
+3. Compute the start of the next block, and store it in `next`.
+4. Perform the following I/O operations:
+    a. pwrite(file, [next, next], 0)
+    b. fsync(file)
+    c. pwrite(file, [next, next], 16)
+    d. fsync(file)
+5. Upon success, return the block read in (2), which is the block immediately preceding `next`.

+The key here is that we write the ID in such a way where any interruption will never leave us in a state that we 1) can't recover from and 2) will ever hand out the same block twice.
+(2) is covered since we don't return the next block until we have confirmed success from the OS that the next block has been made durable on disk.

+(1) is a bit harder to explain.
+The idea here is that we write the ID twice in the file (first the canonical and then the recovery), but each time we write it, we also include an error checking mechanism to ensure the write succeeded.
+In this case, the error checking mechanism is to simply write the next block again.
+When reading the file, the error check will fail if the `error` is not equivalent to the `primary`.

+Error checking can fail either when we read the `canonical` or the `recovery` number.
+If error checking fails when reading `canonical`, then `recovery` will never fail error checking because the only way for the `canonical` error check to fail is if 4a or 4b failed and 4c did not run.
+Similarly, if error checking fails when reading `recovery`, then `canonical` will never fail error checking because the only way for the `recover` error check to fail is if 4c or 4d failed, which implies that both 4a and 4b succeeded, since 4c can only execute if 4b succeeded.
+The `fsync` call in 4b is critical here: it forces that 4a will be made durabile in disk before ever attempting 4c.
+Therefore, it is impossible for both the `canonical` and `recovery` numbers to fail the error check.

+This property leads to the following recovery mechanism (this process is only invoked when one of the error checks fails):

+1. If `primary` could not be read, then it must be possible to read `recover` such that `recover` refers to next block of IDs that has never been returned to the user (if it were, then writing `primary` would have succeeded).
+Thus, copy `recovery` to `primary` (as in (4) above) and restart ID generation.
+2. If `recovery` could not be read, then it must be possible to read `primary` such that `primary` refers to the block _after_ the next block of IDs that should be returned to the user.
+Thus, subtract a block from `primary` and write that to the file as in (4) above and restart ID generation.

+In this way, no matter where a crash or power failure occurs, we can always generate unique IDs and be guaranteed to never lose our state.

+The only thing remaining is to address the initial state of ID generation.
+Generally speaking, the initial conditions are satisfied by virtue of having a valid index.
+That is, there will be a (yet to be determined, likely the presence of some file) indicator that an index has been fully created that all other accesses will recognize.
+If this indicator doesn't exist, then the index is not assumed to be created and thus no ID generation can occur.
+If the indicator does exist, then by virtue of it existing, any ID generation file will have been made durable to disk with a correct format.

+If it is possible for arbitrary ID generators to exist, then the initial conditions for an ID generator file can occur at any time.
+We address this by detecting the special case of a zero file size.
+If the ID generator file as zero size, then the handle accessing the file should acquire an exclusive lock and initialize the ID generator (by writing 4 u64LEs as per (4) above).
+Even if some other process initially created the ID generator, all ID generator initialization is the same.
+The other process that created the file will simply detect that the file has already been initialized once it acquired the exclusive lock.
+(This is just an idea.
+Perhaps it would be simple to just acquire an exclusive lock on the transaction log first, which would serialize ID generator creation and would probably be much simpler.)

+It's worth noting that this scheme is potentially more complex than necessary.
+Namely, it's likely that writing such a small number of bytes (32 in this case) will always be guaranteed to be atomic.
+That is, it will either completely succeed or completely fail.
+Despite this guarantee being mentioned by various folks with a lot of credibility, it's not clear where this guarantee actually comes from, whether it really exists or whether it will always exist.
+Therefore, we do not assume the existence of atomic writes under a small number.

 ## File locking and index structure

 It turns out that file locking is a total and complete pit of despair.
 There's